The Computer Engineering course is a hefty educational investment.

-Moving forward to non-procedural projects – designs that used to linger in one’s fantasy – it was crucial to be in a group with diligent members who can work on their own.
-As the cost of projects is much higher than in the past assignments, students have the freedom to select group mates, preferably those they get along very well and have less conflict of schedules to deal with the projects.
+Moving forward to non-procedural projects – designs that used to linger in one’s fantasy – it was crucial to be in a group with diligent members who can work on their own as the cost of projects is much higher than in the past projects like drawing plates of Engr.
+Monsalud, students have the freedom to select group mates, preferably those they get along very well and have less conflict of schedules to deal with the projects.
 Most groups have both male and female members.

 Under Engr Marlon’s Casquejo’s Advanced Logic class, group projects emerged for the first time.
 Learning from the underlying logic teachings of Engr Allan Gierran, enthusiastic fourth-year students have pushed the limits on how these learning foundations will be used.
 From triggering solenoid to remote access, logic comes into different shapes and sizes.
 From then on, the group projects spawned little groups we call “barrios” where members spend more time with each other and less on “outsiders.”
 With a group concentrated on one particular project, members are delegated to buy materials, do research, submit project proposals, spend weekends together.

-This sometimes leads to developing romances that other classmates may not seem to notice at first.
-“Pirmi lagi mo kauban niya.“ ” Ay ‘langan, kauban man mi sa project.“ Even after the documentation has been submitted and the grades are released, the couple is still seen together.
-At this time, our raging hormones continue to manifest through a consistently present topic: the opposite sex.
-The Susan-Jopris romance, Marlon-Jonilie courtship, and seemingly random names of girls associated with Vincent and Lawrence.
+Even after the documentation has been submitted and the grades are released, the couple is still seen together.
+At this time, our raging hormones continue to manifest through a consistently present topic: the opposite sex: the Susan-Jopris romance, Marlon-Jonilie courtship, and seemingly random names of girls associated with Vincent and Lawrence.
 Over a bottle of beer, one’s failed love affair will dominate the story, as though he is the main actor of a soap opera.
-But in general, it was pure fun, for we are in our teens, and such topics never bore us.
+But in general, it was pure fun, for we are in our teens, and such topics will never bore us.

-But not all so-called barrios last long.
-On one February night, when Jonathan Ambong, Ronald Celestial, and Ronald Andulana has decided to work the power supply project of Engr Abad’s Electronics 1 subject at a kababayan’s place, all circuitry seemed to work well as theorized.
+But not all collaborations last long, whether a romantic partnership or not.
+On a February night, when Jonathan Ambong, Ronald Celestial, and Ronald Andulana has decided to work the power supply project of Engr Abad’s Electronics 1 subject at a kababayan’s place, all circuitry seemed to work well.

 By midnight, typically early by overnight’s standard, auto shut off features worked.
-It was a sign of celebration.
+It was a sign of a milestone that calls for a celebration.
 A bottle of two of the intoxicating Red Horse beer at Malativas, a stone’s throw away, seemed a perfect way to ease our stress.
-But Jonathan’s beer was digested in his brain and influenced the way he thought.
-Influenced by James Hetfield or Phil Anselmo’s videos shown at the overhead television set, he wailed “f*** you everybody” as the group started to move out of bar premises.
-Those who heard were students of the nearby University of Mindanao felt provoked and instantly surrounded the group, engaging them into a one-sided fist-fight.
-When the dust settled, Jonathan was left sitting in the pavement with a bruised eye, lost his left Tretorns shoe, and a ton of pride in the brawl.
+But Jonathan’s beer was digested in his brain and influenced his way of thinking.
+Influenced by James Hetfield or Phil Anselmo’s videos shown at the overhead TV set, this pal wailed “f*** you everybody” as the group started to move out of bar premises.
+A few students from the nearby University of Mindanao felt provoked and instantly surrounded the group, engaging us into a one-sided fist-fight.
+When the dust settled, Jonathan was left sitting in the pavement with a bruised eye, lost his left Tretorns shoe, and a ton of pride from the brawl.

 The group quickly disbanded but somehow managed to reunite at times.

-Other barrios don’t work well.
+Other groups don’t seem to bode well.
 After some differences in philosophy (whether in life or logic), group members leave and prefer to work on their own.
-Worse, renegade members don’t talk anymore with team leaders.
+Worse, renegade (or whatever you call them) members don’t talk anymore with team leaders.

-These projects were littered with bad experiences: rejected proposals, bruised egos, burned fingers, and failed courtships.
-But there are good too.
+These projects were littered with bad experiences: rejected project proposals, bruised egos, burned fingers, and failed courtships.
+But some have storylines to tell.
 One especially inspiring experience was that of the all-female group of Raquel Montecillo, Amerrynor Malilong, Lovella Baco, and Veda Joy Victorio.
 Often facing adversaries and the common stereotype that women are inferior to men in this field of work, the quartet quietly made a stir when they were among the first who finished their project, without the long overnight sessions.
 They occupied the corner at the Microprocessor and Digital Lab.
 While others were busy playing that bomb game and waiting for other group mates to arrive, Veda Joy was about to finish their documentation.

 Projects, as tangible yet inanimate as they can be, could even be a reason for shedding tears too.
 When working for the free-falling acceleration simulator, the team of Butch, Lawrence, and Dums had some troubles.
 Results do not yield close to the widely accepted velocity.
 Having checked everything to be working, including transistors, power supplies, and timer sensitivity to calculate results, Dums, who was sleepless for days, just had to cry his frustrations out.
 Thankfully, it was a sob of motivation rather than a sign of surrender.